TREC-RAG/trec-rag.github.io/docs/_posts/2025-06-27-2025-track-guidelines.md

         "team_id": "my-awesome-team",
         "run_id": "my-awesome-run",
         "type": "automatic",
-    },
-    "narrative_id": 1, # topic_id
+        "narrative_id": 1, # id
         "narrative": "I'm trying to understand how the Industrial Revolution began, what caused it, and how it changed societies, economies, and populations in different countries.
-I'm also interested in the roles of key figures like Henry Ford, the impact of technological advancements, and how industrialization connects to topics like urbanization, migration, and modern innovations such as robotics and extended reality.", # query
+I'm also interested in the roles of key figures like Henry Ford, the impact of technological advancements, and how industrialization connects to topics like urbanization, migration, and modern innovations such as robotics and extended reality.", # text query
+        "prompt": "Based on trusted sources, provide a factual and comprehensive answer to the following narrative: I'm trying to understand how the Industrial Revolution began, what caused it, and how it changed societies, economies, and populations in different countries.
+I'm also interested in the roles of key figures like Henry Ford, the impact of technological advancements, and how industrialization connects to topics like urbanization, migration, and modern innovations such as robotics and extended reality.", },
     "references": [ # top-k segments returned used from the retrieval step.
 We have k equals to 100 segments for this example.
         'msmarco_v2.1_doc_16_1041913392#3_1268938142',
         'msmarco_v2.1_doc_14_1198634226#9_2470404444',